nexdatas/sardana-nxs-filerecorder/README.rst

 Debian packages
 """""""""""""""

-Debian Buster (and Stretch) and Ubuntu Bionic packages can be found in the HDRI repository.
+Debian Bullseye (and Buster) and Ubuntu Jammy (and Focal) packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key